Divisions, Departments and Offices; Senior Staff Titles

-The table below lists the official names of the UT System Administration offices and senior staff titles.
-While the office names and titles below are capitalized, be sure to check the capitalization rules when using these names.
+The table below lists the official names of the UT System Administration divisions, departments and offices as well as senior staff titles.
+Division, department and office notes reporting structure.
+For example, offices report to departments and departments report to divisions.
+While the unit names and staff titles below are capitalized, be sure to check the capitalization rules when using these names.

 Visit president.tennessee.edu/staff for the current names and titles of senior administrators reporting to the UT president.